The Ultimates (2024)

-The Ultimates is an ongoing comic book series about the Ultimates, part of the Ultimate Universe imprint, written by Deniz Camp and illustrated by Juan Frigeri.
+The Ultimates is a 24 issue comic book series about the Ultimates, part of the Ultimate Universe imprint, written by Deniz Camp and illustrated by Juan Frigeri.
 Published by Marvel Comics, it began publication in June 2024.

 The series follows events in the aftermath of the "Ultimate Invasion" storyline.
 The series is part of the new Ultimate Universe timeline, which puts several Marvel characters in a radically altered sociopolitical status quo, including elements of alternate history, and follows Tony Stark / Iron Lad as he assembles a covert ops network, dubbed the "Ultimates", to fight back against the Maker's Council and take back their world.

 The series has garnered acclaim for its radical reinvention of the Marvel mythos, political messaging, writing, and its development of the Ultimate Universe.

 Editorial history

 The limited series Ultimate Invasion by Jonathan Hickman introduced the Ultimate universe, a fictional universe distinct from the standard Marvel Universe.
 Three ongoing comics were released afterwards, set in this continuity: Ultimate Spider-Man, Ultimate Black Panther and Ultimate X-Men.
 The Ultimates, the fourth ongoing comic, is written by Deniz Camp with illustrated by Juan Frigeri.
 The comic's plot continue the main storyline of Ultimate Invasion and the one-shot Ultimate Universe (2023).
 At the time of the series announcement, Camp said "The new Ultimates line is the most exciting superhero comics event in years, and it's humbling to be a part of it.
 We are reinventing these classic characters and archetypes to be as surprising and vital as when they were first introduced.
 Our Ultimates is an evolution not just of the Avengers, but of the whole superhero team concept; from the grand and operatic to the small and personal, Ultimates will feel like no Avengers or Ultimates comic ever before".

+The story of The Ultimates takes place in real time.
+Each issue, one less month remains until the City opens and the Maker escapes.